EsmaeelEmadi/barman/README.md

 >[!IMPORTANT]
 >I want to address the task concerning the usability of selecting product variants.
 Frankly, I misunderstood the requirements initially.
 The task was to "Develop an Options Selector component for choosing product variants.
 Ensure that the component updates the product details dynamically."
 >I didn't implement this feature because I generate product details and pages using ISR (Incremental Static Regeneration), which I believe is the appropriate approach for this scenario.

+## Project Setup

+### Husky and lint-staged
+Husky and lint-staged have been integrated into this project to ensure consistent styling and linting standards across various development environments and among different developers.
+Additionally, Prettier and ESLint have been added to meet the requirements of Husky and lint-staged.

+### Tailwind
+Tailwind CSS is utilized in this project for efficient styling and rapid development of user interfaces.

+### Redux and Redux-Query
+Redux and Redux-Query are employed for managing global states and handling API calls for data that need to be accessible throughout the application.

+### SWR
+SWR is utilized for efficient data fetching in components, providing seamless integration with React applications.

+### Formik and Formik-mui
+Formik and Formik-mui are used for managing form state and handling form submissions, ensuring a smooth user experience in form interactions.

+### .env
+Environmental variables are managed using .env files, allowing for secure configuration of sensitive data and settings within the project.